 - Demonstrate an awareness and understanding of current issues in the archives and records management professions.

-- Discuss archival topics, both in an online and face-to-face environment.
+- Discuss and learn about archival topics in an online environment.

 READINGS AND COURSE MATERIAL

-All readings are listed below.
-The selected readings and videos are not a comprehensive representation of the course themes and topics.
+All readings/course materials are listed below.
+The selected readings and videos are not anywhere close to a comprehensive representation of the course themes and topics.
 The readings will scratch the surface of existing broad and deep discourse.
 I have selected them as a means to start critical thinking and discussion.

 Assignments.
 General Instructions (see individual assignment instructions in Canvas)